Mardy A.F.C.: Colours

 The club wore dark blue shirts with white knickers.

 Ground

 The club's ground was simply known as the Mardy Athletic Ground.
-It may have been the Recreation Ground between the village and the railway line.
+The ground still exists close to the village centre, in Brook Street.

 Notable individuals

 Former Mardy players include Jack Cartmell, John Goodall and Proctor Hall.
 Tom Evans, who later played for Clapton Orient and earned several Welsh caps, started his career at the club.

 Welsh international Charlie Morris managed the club briefly from 1913.